 Bush fought the 2001 recession with the Bush tax cuts.
-They added $1.35 trillion over a 10-year period to the debt.
 He responded to the 9/11 attacks with the War on Terror.
 He started the War in Afghanistan, created the Homeland Security Act, and launched the Iraq War in 2003.
-To pay for two wars, military spending rose from $600 billion to $800 billion a year.

-Obama entered office during the Great Recession.
-He fought it with the American Recovery and Reinvestment Act.
 He bailed out the U.S. auto industry.
-The Obama tax cuts added $858 billion to the debt in two years.
+Obama's 2010 bill to extend Bush-era tax cuts and unemployment benefits added $858 billion to the debt over two years.

 Obama's administration finalized a nuclear agreement with Iran and the International Climate Agreement.
 He enacted the Clean Power Plan in 2015.
 His team negotiated the Trans-Pacific Partnership and the Transatlantic Trade and Investment Partnership, but they weren't finalized.

-Obama increased the national debt by $7.9 trillion, the most dollar-wise.
+Obama increased the national debt by about $9 trillion, the most dollar-wise.
 Federal income was down, thanks to lower tax receipts.
-He created 16 million jobs from the depths of the recession in December 2009 to the end of his term.
+He created 14 million jobs from the depths of the recession in December 2009 to the end of his term.

 Trump signed the Tax Cuts and Jobs Act to cut income and corporate taxes.
 It also repeals the Affordable Care Act's tax penalties for those who don't get insurance.
 As a result, Trump has weakened Obamacare even without repealing and replacing it.